12345 EL MONTE ROAD, LOS ALTOS HILLS, CA 94022-4599 - foothill.edu

 The program requirements have been updated effective fall quarter 2018.
 If you have any questions, please meet with a Foothill counselor.

 Radiologic Technology is a science combining advanced technology and human compassion.
 Radiologic Technologists use their knowledge of physics, human anatomy and physiology to create permanent medical images.
 This is a profession that requires a dependable personality with a mature and caring nature.
-The Radiologic Technology Program has been in operation since 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology (www.jrcert.org), the California Department of Public Health - Radiation Health Branch, and the Western Association of Schools and Colleges.
-After 22 consecutive months of competency based, clinical, classroom and laboratory instruction, and completion of all General Education requirements graduates receive an Associate in Science degree in Radiologic Technology and qualify to take the California State and the ARRT National Registry Exam.
+The Radiologic Technology Program has been in operation since 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology (www.jrcert.org), the California Department of Public Health - Radiologic Health Branch, and the Western Association of Schools and Colleges.
+After 22 consecutive months of competency based, clinical, classroom and laboratory instruction, and completion of all General Education requirements, graduates receive an Associate in Science degree in Radiologic Technology and qualify to take the California State and the ARRT National Registry Exam.

 • Graduates will demonstrate entry-level competency skills in accordance with national and state regulatory agencies.

 • Graduates will value and implement proper radiation safety for patients, self, and others.